DataDog/dd-trace-dotnet/docs/development/AutomaticInstrumentation.md

 5. (Optional) Create duck-typing unit tests in _Datadog.Trace.Tests_ to confirm any duck types are valid.
 This can make the feedback cycle much faster than relying on integration tests
 6. Create integration tests for your instrumentation
    1. Create (or reuse) a sample application that uses the target library, which ideally exercises all the code paths in your new instrumentation.
 Use an `$(ApiVersion)` MSBuild variables to allow testing against multiple package versions in CI.
+   2. Add a new entry in the [SpanMetadataRules file](../../tracer/test/Datadog.Trace.TestHelpers/SpanMetadataRules.cs) that defines the expected Name, Type, and Tags for the new integration spans, and run build target `GenerateSpanDocumentation` to generate the updated Markdown file.
-   2. Add an entry in [tracer/build/PackageVersionsGeneratorDefinitions.json](../../tracer/build/PackageVersionsGeneratorDefinitions.json) defining the range of all supported versions.
+   3. Add an entry in [tracer/build/PackageVersionsGeneratorDefinitions.json](../../tracer/build/PackageVersionsGeneratorDefinitions.json) defining the range of all supported versions.
 See the existing definitions for examples.
 You may need to add an entry in the [tracer/build/Honeypot/IntegrationGroups.cs](../../tracer/build//Honeypot/IntegrationGroups.cs) to specify the Nuget Package instrumented by the integration.
-   3. Run `./tracer/build.ps1 GeneratePackageVersions`.
+   4. Run `./tracer/build.ps1 GeneratePackageVersions`.
 This generates the xunit test data for package versions in the `TestData` that you can use as `[MemberData]` for your `[Theory]` tests.
-   4. If needed, add a docker image in the docker-compose.yml to allow the CI to test against it.
+   5. If needed, add a docker image in the docker-compose.yml to allow the CI to test against it.
 Locally, you can use docker-compose as well and start only the dependencies you need.
-   5. Use the `MockTracerAgent` to confirm your instrumentation is working as expected.
+   6. Use the `MockTracerAgent` and the newly defined `SpanMetadataRules` method in your integration test to confirm your instrumentation is working as expected.
 7. After testing locally, push to GitHub, and do a manual run in Azure Devops for your branch
    1. Navigate to the [consolidated-pipeline](https://dev.azure.com/datadoghq/dd-trace-dotnet/_build?definitionId=54)
    2. Click `Run Pipeline`